flucido/dspy/python/README.md

 ## Configure Google Gemini
 1) Obtain an API key from Google AI Studio.
-2) Store it as an environment variable in your shell startup or a dotenv file (do not commit secrets):
+2) Store it as an environment variable in your shell startup or a dotenv file (do not commit secrets).
+You can copy `.env.example` to `.env` and fill values:

 ```
 export GEMINI_API_KEY={{GEMINI_API_KEY}}